-Plattsburgh AFB, located in Clinton County in northeastern New York State, is bordered on the north by the City of Plattsburgh, the south by the Salmon River, on the west by Interstate 87, and on the east by Lake Champlain.
-The base is approximately 26 miles south of the Canadian border and 167 miles north of Albany.
+Plattsburgh AFB, located in Clinton County in northeastern New York State, is bordered on the north by the City of Plattsburgh, the south by the Salmon River, on the west by Interstate

+87, and on the east by Lake Champlain.
+The base is approximately 26 miles south of the closures mandated under the Defense Base Closure and Realignment (BRAC) Act of 1993, and its reuse is being administered by the Plattsburgh Airbase Redevelopment Corporation (PARC).

+Canadian border and 167 miles north of Albany.